-Hong Kong is known for its impressive skyline, high population density and busy streets that offer travelers endless shopping and eating possibilities.
+Hong Kong is known for its impressive skyline, high population density and busy streets that offer travellers endless shopping and eating possibilities.
 It’s a city with a unique cultural blend of the East and the West.
 We had the change to live here for a couple of months in which we really could enjoy the city as a whole.
 There are a couple of must-sees like Victorias Peak, Star Ferry, the Island Tramways and the longest escalator in the world which you can find in any Hong Kong guide on the internet so we won’t go into details here.
-Instead we will share some of our favourite places where you can eat, drink and relax.
+Instead, we will share some of our favourite places where you can eat, drink and relax.

 Hong Kong is Asia’s kitchen.
-No where on earth you can find so many great restaurants and bars that offer so many different cuisines.
+Nowhere on earth, you can find so many great restaurants and bars that offer so many different cuisines.
 You can even have a nice and affordable Michelin’s Star experience at Din Tai Fung.
 Here you can taste one of the best Dim Sums and Dumplings in town.
 Don’t miss the Drunken Chicken in Shaoxing Rice Wine 😉

 Another great Michelin Guide favourite of ours was Tim Ho Wan, a perfect place to try Chinese traditional dishes.
 They have some great dumplings and their signature dish, sweet buns with BBQ pork is delicious.
-If you feel adventurous you can try their Pidan dish (wiki: preserved egg, hundred-year egg, thousand-year egg, thousand-year-old egg, millennium egg, century egg – they cannot seem to decide how many years these eggs need to be preserved ;)) It actually tastes quite good, a bit jelly like.
+If you feel adventurous you can try their Pidan dish (wiki: preserved egg, hundred-year egg, thousand-year egg, thousand-year-old egg, millennium egg, century egg – they cannot seem to decide how many years these eggs need to be preserved ;)) It actually tastes quite good, a bit jelly-like.

 Hong Kong offers also many traditional restaurants from all over Asia.
 We had some great Yakitoris (traditional Japanese skewers) combined with some amazing Sake at a restaurant called, surprise, Sake and Yakatori.